georgegaibor/ioetACME/README.md

-While the possibility of creating a __Visit__ class was considered to store the day and time frame of a visit in a single object, dictionaries were selected as a better way to do this due to the capability to iterate through its keys by default and the fact that readily available in the itertools standard library, like __product__ and __combinations__, could be used without the need for additional definitions.
+While the possibility of creating a __Visit__ class was considered to store the day and time frame of a visit in a single object, dictionaries were selected as a better way to do this due to the capability to iterate through its keys by default and the fact that readily available functions in the itertools standard library, like __product__ and __combinations__, could be used without the need for additional definitions.

 The created dictionaries were then associated to their corresponding employee using objects of the __Employee__ class.
 This class consists of a name and visits attribute, the name is the string obtained after the initial data extraction while visits is the dictionary created through __days_dictionary()__ as previously described.
-It has a __match_visits_of()__ method that compares the list of visits between two employees and returns how many times they have coincided at the office.
-Additionaly a __eq__ and a __lt__ method were defined to compare objects of this class during testing and sort the employees alphabetically by their names.
+Custom __eq__ and __lt__ methods were defined to compare objects of this class during testing and sort the employees alphabetically by their names.

 The data extraction process described above is repeated for every line of the input .txt file in order to build a list of objects of the __Employee__ class which __employee_list()__ returns.
-This list is then sent as an argument to the __match_and_format()__ function which employs the __match_visits()__ function to find the employees that have matched at the office from all the possible combinations.
+This list is then sent as an argument to the __match_and_format()__ function which employs the __match_visits()__ function to find the employees that have matched at the office from all the possible combinations (these were found using the __combinations__ function from the itertools standard library with an __r__ of two to form pairs).
 Once the list has been completely iterated through the employee pairs and the number of matches are printed to console  using __f strings__.

 ## Architecture
 The solution is structured as shown in the following figure: